-Answer: Ibn Battuta was a fourteenth-century traveler who came to India from Morocco, Africa.
+Answer: Ibn Battuta was a fourteenth-century traveller who came to India from Morocco, Africa.

 5. According to the “circle of justice”, why was it important for military commanders to keep the interests of the peasantry in mind?

-Answer: According to the “circle of justice”, it was important for military commanders to keep the interests of the peasantry in mind, because the salaries of the military commanders came from the revenue collected from peasants.
-But the peasants were able to pay their revenue only when they were prosperous and happy.
+Answer: According to the “circle of justice”, it was important for military commanders to keep the interests of the peasantry in mind because the salaries of the military commanders came from the revenue collected from peasants.
+However, the peasants were able to pay their revenue only when they were prosperous and happy.
 Thus, the military commanders promoted justice and honest governance.

 6. What is meant by the “internal” and “external” frontiers of the Sultanate?

 Answer: The “internal” frontiers of the Sultanate means the consolidation of the hinterlands of the garrison towns.
-During these campaigns, forests were cleared in the Ganga-Yamuna doab and hunter-gatherers and pastoralists were expelled from their habitat and these lands were handed over to the peasants.
+During these campaigns, forests were cleared in the Ganga-Yamuna doab, and hunter-gatherers and pastoralists were expelled from their habitat; these lands were handed over to the peasants.
 They also promoted regional trade through the establishment of New fortresses and garrison towns.